Identification & Species

 Termite Lifecycle Explained: From Egg to Swarm

 You’ll find termites begin their journey as one of thousands of eggs laid daily by the queen.
-Within two weeks, these eggs hatch into pale nymphs that molt and develop into specific castes – workers, soldiers, or reproductives.
+Within two weeks, these eggs hatch into pale nymphs that molt and develop into specific castes: workers, soldiers, or reproductives.
 Workers maintain the colony while soldiers defend it.
-After 3-5 years, reproductive termites take flight during spring swarms to establish new colonies.
-Understanding this lifecycle reveals the complex world of these remarkable insects.
+After 3 to 5 years, reproductive termites take flight during spring swarms to establish new colonies.
+Understanding this termite life cycle reveals the complex world of these remarkable insects.

 Key Takeaways

-• Queen termites lay up to 30,000 eggs daily, which hatch into pale nymphs after 1-2 weeks of incubation.
+• Queen termites lay up to 30,000 eggs daily, which hatch into pale nymphs after 1 to 2 weeks of incubation.

 • Nymphs undergo three molts and develop into specific castes: workers, soldiers, or reproductive alates.